The Desires of Our Hearts

 “But, beloved, be not ignorant of this one thing, that one day is with the Lord as a thousand years, and a thousand years as one day.”
 2 Peter 3:8 KJV

 He’s in eternity and we are in time, creating a vast difference in perspective!
-But what He does provide or accomplish after we wait for it is so much better than we could ask or think!
+But what He does provide or accomplish after we hear a YES or a NO, waiting longer His plan rather than ours, it is so much better than we could ask or think!
 God’s ways are eternal, in no way limited by time.
+Aren’t you glad?

 “I Have a Better Idea!”